 The Mexican Senate has approved modifications to its mining law, which came into effect on May 9, 2023, introducing new policies and regulations, the exact impacts of which are unknown at this time.
 GR Silver Mining wholly owns concessions in the Rosario Mining District for which titles and operating permits are held and it is not expected that this will change under the modified legislation, although no assurances can be given as the full impact of the changes are unknown at this time.
 In addition, while GR Silver Mining has nurtured relationships with in-country stakeholders, enjoyed recent success in the granting of permits from Mexican authorities and secured long term agreements with neighbouring ejidos, there is no assurance that these relationships and successes will continue.
-The full impacts of the legislative changes have not yet been completely assessed as the industry awaits for the Government to issue changes to the Mining Law Regulations further clarifying the changes.
-The Company will continue to monitor this closely in order to best deal with the changes.
-There is no assurance that these changes will not adversely affect the Company or its Mexican properties and assets.
+The full impacts of the legislative changes have not yet been completely assessed as the industry waits for the Government to issue changes to the Mining Law Regulations further clarifying the changes.
+The Company will continue to monitor this closely to best deal with the changes.
+There is no assurance that these relationships and assets.